-It is only through our volunteers and their hard work that the Guardian ad Litem program can continue to advocate for individual children, as well as for the systemic changes necessary to protect our community’s abused and neglected children.
+It is only through our volunteers and their hard work that the Guardian ad Litem Program can continue to advocate for children as well as for the systemic changes necessary to protect our community’s abused, neglected and abandoned children.

 Guardians, or child advocate volunteers, are responsible for gathering facts surrounding a child’s case, reviewing reports, visiting a child’s home, school or placement and providing the court with an unbiased recommendation on what is required to serve the best interests of the child.
-Every day, they champion to stop child abuse in Florida.
-To become a certified Guardian, volunteers must pass legal background checks, provide three letters of reference, interview and complete 30 hours of training.
+They champion to stop child abuse in Florida.
+To become a certified Guardian, volunteers must pass background checks, provide three letters of reference, participate in an interview and complete 30 hours of training.

 Every child needs a hero.
 Abused, neglected and abandoned children need a Superhero!
-Complete the volunteer form on the right to begin changing a child’s life for a lifetime.
+Complete the volunteer form on the right to begin changing a child’s life.